stormpath/stormpath-sdk-node/one-dot-o.md

 * Need to remove "getAccount" from the base AccountStoreMapping, it now exists on ApplicationAccountStoreMapping

+* setDefaultAccountStore should only accept an object with an href property.

 ## API Authentication

 * We will no longer support access tokens in the URL, we will only accept it in the Authorization header